BegonaFrigolet/Data-Visualization_R_Library_ggplot/README.md

 - 3. When it comes to fuel types, cars driving on Petrol are more polluting.
 Surprisingly though more than 50% of the cars available for sale in the country (between 2000 and 2013) consumed this type of fuel

 ![Cars driving on Petrol are more polluting](https://github.com/BegonaFrigolet/Data-Visualization_R_Library_ggplot/blob/main/1.%20Graphs/24.%20Surprisingly%20though%20more%20than%2050%25%20of%20the%20cars%20available%20for%20sale%20in%20the%20country%20(between%202000%20and%202013)%20consumed%20this%20type%20of%20fuel..png)

+his Project was done in collaboration with Mohamed Khanafer